aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 if p.shape != b.shape:
     raise ValueError('p and b must have the same shape')
 ```
-As we haven't provided try/except block when calling the function, the `ValueError` exception will be raised and the execution will be terminated if you supply `p` and `b` of different shape.
-In the case if you supply `p` and `b` that are not the `numpy.ndarray`, the execution will crash at the stage when trying to execute the `if` statement with the `AttributeError` being raised.
+As we haven't provided try/except block when calling the function, the `ValueError` exception will be raised and the execution will be terminated if you supply `p` and `b` of different shapes.
+In the case if you supply `p` and `b` that are not of type `numpy.ndarray`, the execution will crash at the stage when trying to execute the `if` statement with the `AttributeError` being raised.

 In a well-designed program exception handling must provide certain level of [exception safety][10].